SamRidding/soundspace/README.md

 <img src="src/assets/feed/feed.png" width=800>

+## Database / API

+The API for the project was built with Django REST Framework, the repository for that is [here](https://github.com/vfg-95/ss_api).

+The [readme](https://github.com/vfg-95/ss_api/blob/main/README.md) file contains all the information on the database, testing & deployment.

 ## Front End Development

 Front end developers are responsible for handling the user-facing side of an applicaiton.
 Front end developers will work as part of a development team with both UI/UX designers and the team handling the back end of an application.
 Their main objectives are to provide user friendly applications which meet performance, accessability & responsivity standards.
 Front end developers will still typically need a good understanding of all aspects of the project development in order to provide the best possible end product.